Stratio/crossdata/doc/src/site/sphinx/6_reference_guide.rst

 Reference Guide
 ===============

-Apart from the API Crossdata provides a SQL-LIKE language based on standard SparkSQL grammar plus an expansion described below:
+Apart from the API, Crossdata provides a SQL-LIKE language based on standard SparkSQL grammar plus an expansion described below:

 CROSSDATA SQL - Introduction